 Spending time and energy on tasks that are outside the salesperson’s job description is another bad habit.

 Once sales and customer service had agreed on a deadline for order entry, the sales team was freed up to spend more time on the phone.
+This improved functionality and allowed them to follow-up on more prospects and close more deals.

-“We also taught customer service to let the salesperson know that the order had been typed in, so the salespersons could stop worrying about that,.
-Because worrying takes up time, too.” - Alice Heiman
+“We also taught customer service to let the salesperson know that the order had been typed in, so the salespersons could stop worrying about that.
+Because worrying takes up time, too.” – Alice Heiman

 Delegating tasks that are specific to a team member’s strengths will eliminate unnecessary burden and create a smoother, more efficient workflow.